| SculpturesLoren Senge’s unique style of metal sculpture is remarkable in

 Loren performing the steps of creating a colorful metal wave sculpture

 (click Home at the top or bottom of this page, then Studio).
+Tree SculpturesLoren’s first work in metal was a metal tree sculpture.
+She watched

 trees as she walked to the art studio each day, as their branches and